ncullen93/abaR/README.md

 lets you analyze data in a manner which is more similar to the way we talk and think about biomarker analysis.

+A meta-goal of the abaR framework is to cater to users at a wide range of abstraction levels.
+This means that abaR should work equally well for users whether they want a high-level framework to analyze biomarkers without thinking much about the underlying statistics, or wether they want a low-level framework where they just want a way to easily run their own highly custom statistical models on different parameter combinations and across cohorts.

 ## Installation

 You can install the development version from